eleahj/ling_242_project/README.md

-# Linguistic Analysis on Song Lyrics (Ling 242 Project)
+# Linguistic Analysis on Song Lyrics (Ling 242 Project - Leah J.)
 lingAnalysisProjFinal.ipynb contains my detailed procedure for building this project.

 ## PART 1.
 Use WordCloud to analyze Song Lyrics of Billboard Year-End Hot 100 (1965-2015)